mvolkmann/MyUnixEnv/notes/AngularNotes.md

 ## Custom Components
 * to create, enter `ng generate component {name}`
+  - the name should always start with a prefix followed by a hyphen to avoid conflicting with current and future HTML tag names
   - can be in any project directory, not just top
   - creates {name} directory under src/app containing {name}.component.* where * is